Thanksgiving is a time to be thankful, and single people have a lot to be thankful for. No sharing the remote, no in-laws and no arguments – perfect!

 Some people imagine that single people are lonely, but this is rarely the case.
 Lots of single people love being single; they love their freedom and independence, and they are happy to stay single until they meet the right person.

 Even if you dislike being single, it certainly has its benefits.
-If you’re single this Thanksgiving, here are 7 things you can be thankful for.
+If you’re single this Thanksgiving, here are 7 things single people can be thankful for.

-1. You Don’t Have To Share Your Bed With Someone Else
+1. 7 Things Single People Should Be Thankful For: You Don’t Have To Share Your Bed With Someone Else

 You can take up the whole bed, because both sides are yours.
 You don’t have to sleep in an uncomfortable position because your partner is taking up the whole bed, and no-one keeps you awake with their snoring or quilt hogging.
 You can sleep in a starfish position if you want, and no-one will complain.
 You can also watch TV until late, wake up whenever and have your own perfect sleeping conditions; you control the temperature, and you can choose if the window is open or closed.
 And best of all; the only alarm clock that will wake you up is your own.